kmadhura2/2021Fall_finals/README.md

 FINAL CONCLUSSION
 From first four heatmaps and graphs we can say that Mortality rate of COVID-19 is related to other respiratory disease, that’s Pneumonia and Influenza, however no such relationship can be found in Incidence rate of COVID-19 and mortality rate of other respiratory disease.

+Work Contribution:
+We have worked on it together on most parts such as finding datasets, in the beigning, resolving eachother's doubts and erros.

+Himank Dave:
+1.Created Data Merging python file to clean, and merge all datasets.
+Created Split function to split merged dataset based on years
+2.Contributed to Future Scope of Hypothesis 1, idea that builds the Metric and coding involved in it, Also the changes that were asked to make in it.
+3.Complete Hypothesis.
+Finding Datasets, cleaning them and, created Mortality Function to compare mortality rates of various disease being studied
+  Created Incident Rate fuction to calculate incidence rate of covid 19 and then comparing them with the other respiority disease also created a sub plot function to plot all graphs involving that.

+  Madhura Kulkarni:
+  1. Helped in finding datasets for both Hypothesis 1 and 2.
+  2. Created the if else conditions for the Hypothesis 1 Future Scope.
+  3. Completed the Changes that were asked to make in Hypothesis 1 and created the Hypothesis.py file